Hannibal's crossing of the Alps: Crossing the Rhône

-While the actual conflict only took a matter of minutes, Hannibal had spent five days preparing this dangerous and risky operation from every angle, ensuring that it was ready at all points and as little as possible was left to chance.
+While the actual conflict took a short time, Hannibal had spent five days preparing this risky operation, ensuring that it was ready and as little as possible was left to chance.

 From the Rhône to the Alps

 Hannibal needed to reach the Alps quickly in order to beat the onset of winter.
 He knew that if he waited until springtime on the far side of the mountains, the Romans would have time to raise another army.
 He had intelligence that the consular army was camped at the mouth of the Rhône.
 He sent 500 Numidian cavalry down the eastern bank of the river to acquire better information concerning the forces massed to oppose him.

 This force encountered 300 mounted Romans who had been sent up the river for the same purpose.
-The Numidians were defeated with 240 of their number killed in this exchange between scouting parties; in addition to 140 Roman losses.
+The Numidians were defeated with 240 of their number killed in this exchange between scouting parties, in addition to 140 Roman losses.
 The Numidians were followed back to the Carthaginian camp, which was almost assembled excepting the elephants, which required more time getting across.
 Upon seeing Hannibal had not crossed with the whole of his force, the scouts raced back to the coast to alert the consul.
 Upon receiving this information, the consul dispatched his army up the river in boats, but arrived too late.

 In the face of winter and hostile tribes, the consul decided to return to Italy and await the arrival of Hannibal as he descended from the Alps.
-However, in accordance with the Senate's orders, the consul ordered his brother, Gnaeus Scipio to take a majority of the army to Spain.
+However, in accordance with the Senate's orders, the consul ordered his brother, Gnaeus Scipio, to take a majority of the army to Spain.
 The consul proposed attacking Hannibal's overextended and vulnerable lines of communications and supply.
 Despite their established tactical system (formations and troop evolutions, etc.), the Romans were used to fighting by marching their troops to their enemies' army, forming their army up and attacking.
-They did not know how to force an enemy to battle by cutting off their communications, they were not aware of which flank was the strategic flank of an enemy in a battle.
-In addition, they were negligent about their order of march, and early Roman history is littered with massacres of consular armies by other nations because of their lack of proper precaution against these evils.
+They did not know how to force an enemy to battle by cutting off their communications, and they were not aware of which flank was the strategic flank of an enemy in a battle.
+In addition, they were negligent about their order of march, and early Roman history records many massacres of consular armies by other nations because of their lack of proper precaution against these.

-On getting the whole of his army on the left bank of the Rhone, Hannibal introduced his army to Magilus, and some other less notable Gallic chiefs of the Po valley.
+On getting the whole of his army on the left bank of the Rhone, Hannibal introduced his army to Magilus and other Gallic chiefs of the Po Valley.
 Hannibal's purpose was to inspire his men with confidence in the planned expedition by showing them Padane Gallic chieftains who offered them their aid.
 Speaking through an interpreter, Magilus spoke of the support that the recently conquered Padane Gauls had for the Carthaginians and their mission of destroying Rome.
 Hannibal then addressed the officers himself.
-The troops' enthusiasm was uplifted by Hannibal's inspiring address.
+The troops' enthusiasm was said to have been uplifted by Hannibal's address.